fukamachi/qlot/README.markdown

 ### Install from source

-If you don't use both of Roswell and Quicklisp, Qlot also can be installed from the source code.
+If you don't use both of Roswell and Quicklisp for some reason, Qlot also can be installed from the source code.

 ```shell
 $ git clone https://github.com/fukamachi/qlot